King's Gambit, Fischer Defense

-Although 3...d6 was previously known, it did not become a major variation until Fischer advocated it in a famous 1961 article in the first issue of the American Chess Quarterly.
+Although 3...d6 was previously known, it did not become a major variation until Bobby Fischer advocated it in a famous 1961 article in the first issue of the American Chess Quarterly.
+By playing this move, Black prevents the e5 square from being occupied by White's knight.
+This situation occurs in the Kieseritzky Gambit (3.Nf3 g5 4.h4 g4 5.Ne5), a line which Fischer aimed to avoid.
+White almost always replies with either 4.d4 or 4.Bc4.

 In the Encyclopaedia of Chess Openings, the Fischer Defense is given the code C34.

 History

 After Bobby Fischer lost a 1960 game at Mar del Plata to Boris Spassky, in which Spassky played the Kieseritzky Gambit, Fischer left in tears and promptly went to work at devising a new defense to the King's Gambit.
 In Fischer's 1961 article, "A Bust to the King's Gambit", he claimed, "In my opinion the King's Gambit is busted.
 It loses by force."
 Fischer concluded the article with the famous line, "Of course White can always play differently, in which case he merely loses differently.
 (Thank you, Weaver Adams!)"
 The article became famous.
 Fischer never tested this published analysis as Black in a tournament game; he never again faced the gambit after his 1960 loss to Spassky.

 Fischer himself later played the King's Gambit with some success, winning all three tournament games in which he played it.
 However, he played the Bishop's Gambit (1.e4 e5 2.f4 exf4 3.Bc4) rather than the King's Knight Gambit (3.Nf3), the only line that he analyzed in his article.